Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

-Although public serverless platforms are increasingly popular, they come with the vendor lock-in risk and the trustworthiness issue that is inherent to public cloud services.
-Therefore, multiple open-source serverless platform projects have been developed to allow serverless deployment on self-hosted servers~\cite{Li2021Analyzing}.
-OpenFaaS~\cite{openfaas} and Apache OpenWhisk~\cite{openwhisk} are two popular open-source serverless platforms that dominate the private serverless cloud market.
+Although public serverless platforms are increasingly popular, they come with the vendor lock-in risk and the trustworthiness issue that is inherent to public clouds.
+Therefore, multiple open-source projects have been developed to allow serverless deployment on self-hosted servers~\cite{Li2021Analyzing}. \revisedagain{The details of stateful serverless platforms are described in Section~\ref{subsec:serverlessstate}.} OpenFaaS~\cite{openfaas} and Apache OpenWhisk~\cite{openwhisk} are two popular open-source serverless platforms that dominate the private serverless cloud market.

-OpenFaaS handles each function as a container that are deployed through Kubernetes.
+OpenFaaS handles each function as a container that is deployed through Kubernetes.
 Therefore, a user can develop functions in the programming language of her choice.
 A packaging script creates a container image with the user's function encapsulated in it.
 Each function container is stored and managed in the Docker Registry \cite{dockerregistry} and also in the function store.
 While OpenFaaS is open-source and free to use, OpenFaaS PRO \cite{openfaas} is developed for commercial purposes.

 OpenWhisk is another popular open-source serverless cloud platform backed by the Apache foundation \cite{Apache}.
-In compare with OpenFaaS, OpenWhisk has a bigger developer community and many more features.
-Similar to OpenFaaS, OpenWhisk project is also based on Kubernetes.
-It also utilizes many features from other open-source products, such as Kafka \cite{Kafka}, CouchDB \cite{CouchDB}, Nginx \cite{Nginx}, Redis \cite{carlson2013redis}, Zookeeper \cite{Zookeeper}.
+In comparison with OpenFaaS, OpenWhisk has a bigger developer community and many more features.
+Similar to OpenFaaS, the OpenWhisk project is also based on Kubernetes.
+It also utilizes many features from other open-source products, such as Kafka \cite{Kafka}, CouchDB \cite{CouchDB}, Nginx \cite{Nginx}, Redis \cite{carlson2013redis}, and Zookeeper \cite{Zookeeper}.
 This allows the OpenWhisk to be very scalable and, at the same time, feature-rich.
 However, this makes the learning curve of deploying and managing OpenWhisk steeper.
-OpenWhisk is also offered commercially on IBM Cloud Functions \cite{ibmcloudfunctions}.
-Fission~\cite{fission} is another serverless platform that is based heavily on Kubernetes.
-However, it does not integrate itself into Kubernetes the way Kubeless does.
+OpenWhisk is also offered commercially on IBM Cloud Functions \cite{ibmcloudfunctions}. \revisedagain{Fission~\cite{fission} is another serverless platform heavily based on Kubernetes.
+However, in comparison with Kubeless, Fission has less dependency on Kubernetes as they implement their own function management components, whereas, Kubeless relies on Kubernetes components and extends only \finalrevise{the} required features that are missing to become a serverless platform.}